launchdarkly/launchpad-ui/.changeset/great-rocks-carry.md

 Removed or moved styles for u- classes in form package

-- [Form] removed or moved styles for u- classes in form package
+- [Form] removed or moved styles for u- classes